Why Wind Projects Stall: The Business Case for Collaborative Design

 Use structured workshops, visualisation, participatory assessments, and scenario trade-offs.
 Document and share how choices were made.

 Create a joint developer–host community project team for engagement, assessment, and promotion.
-Set up clear, ongoing channels that run through permitting, construction, and operations.
+Set up clear, ongoing channels that run through permitting, construction, and operations (including decommissioning / re-powering).
 Measure and report on mutual gains – not just compensation – alongside reduced risks and lessons learned.

 The contrast is clear.
 Stick with DAD, and you inherit fragility.
 Move AT PACE, and you build resilience.

-Timing of engagement DAD: Late, after key decisions / AT PACEEarly, shaping options
+Timing of engagement DAD: Late, after key decisions / AT PACEEarly, shaping options, aligning team

 Risk profile DAD: High: appeals, redesigns, reputational damage / AT PACE: Lower: issues surfaced early, fewer surprises

-Cost profile → DAD: Low upfront, high downstream / AT PACE: Moderate upfront, lower downstream effectively an insurance to protect investment
+Cost profile → DAD: Low upfront, high downstream; high project failure rate / AT PACE: Moderate upfront, lower downstream effectively an insurance to protect investment, and optimise ROI

-Outcome quality DAD: Technically optimised, socially brittle / AT PACETechnically sound and socially robust
+Outcome quality DAD: Technically optimised, socially brittle / AT PACETechnically sound and socially robust; more easily permitted and funded

 7) “But won’t collaboration slow us down?”

-Only if it’s unstructured.
+Only if it’s unstructured or not fully embraced.
 In practice, structured early collaboration saves time:

 • It replaces serial surprises and conflict later with parallel problem-solving now.